KonyukhovSergey/NonBlockingNetwork/README.md

 NonBlokingNetwork
 =================

-There is reseach for non blocking network calls
+There is a reseach for non blocking network calls